 The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

-Most visitors enter Santa Teresa on its southern edge, at the intersection of Playa Carmen, where the perpendicular street from Cobano meets the coastal road.
-To the left lies the community of Mal Pais and to the right you turn into Santa Teresa.
-Locals refer to the intersection as "El Cruze" and it remotely ressembles the village center with car rental agencies, banks, taxis, surf shops, restaurants and hotels.
+Most visitors enter Santa Teresa on its southern edge, at Playa Carmen, the intersection of Santa Teresa and Mal Pais, where the perpendicular street from Cobano meets the coastal road.
+To the south lies the community of Mal Pais and to the north begins Santa Teresa.
+Locals refer to the intersection as "El Cruze" and it remotely ressembles the village center with car rental agencies, banks, taxis, a pharmacy, surf shops, restaurants and hotels.

-On the beach of Playa Carmen is a parking lot and tall palm trees provide shade for hanging out.
-Looking south you gaze upon the rocky shoreline of Mal Pais and still farther south are the verdant hills of Cabo Blanco at the extreme southern tip of the Nicoya Peninsula.
+The beach at Playa Carmen has a parking lot with tall palm trees providing shade for hanging out.
+Looking south, you gaze upon the rocky shoreline of Mal Pais and still farther south, at the southern tip of the Nicoya Peninsula lie the verdant hills of Cabo Blanco.
 Playa Carmen is popular with sun bathers and surfers who enjoy a long beach break here.
 You can even surf at night, when the waves are lit by flash lights.
-Swimming however, on Playa Carmen and Playa Santa Teresa, is not recommended as the surf is too big.
+Swimming, however, on Playa Carmen and Playa Santa Teresa, is not recommended as the surf can be overwhelming.

-As you continue north through Santa Teresa the road is lined by restaurants, shops, hostels and hotels.
+As you continue north into Santa Teresa the road is lined by restaurants, shops, hostels and hotels.
 The actual Playa Santa Teresa

 is situated around 3 km north of Playa Carmen, past the soccer field. » Map of Playa Santa Teresa

-In recent years this section of Santa Teresa has become quite popular and more and more hotels and restaurants are popping up.
-The beach here is a broad and long expanse of white sand edged by forest.
+In recent years this section of Santa Teresa has become more and more popular and many new hotels and restaurants have popped up.
+The beach here is a broad and long expanse of white sand edged by jungle.
 Surfing Playa Santa Teresa is more challenging, presenting both point and beach breaks.

-A local landmark is the discotheque of "La Lora" where a road goes down to a small parking lot on the beach.
-Venturing further north, constructions along the shoreline and parallel road become more spread out.
-In this part, most hotels in Santa Teresa are more upscale and though the beach is rocky in many parts, it presents a picturesque coastal landscape, beckoning for a hike.
-2 kms past "La Lora" you pass by the "Peñon", a sugar-loaf shaped rock in the ocean.
-For around 400 m the road skirts a scenic beach where at low tide you find a large rocky pool that is nice for bathing and snorkeling.
+A local landmark is the discotheque of "La Lora" where a road descends to a small parking lot on the beach.
+Venturing further north, constructions along the shoreline and parallel road become more sparse.
+This zone is home tot he most upscale hotels in Santa Teresa.
+Though the beach is rocky in several parts, it presents a picturesque coastal landscape, beckoning for a hike.
+2 kms past "La Lora" you pass by the "Peñon", a sugarloaf shaped rock in the ocean.
+For the next 400 meters the road skirts a scenic beach where at low tide you find a large rocky tidepool that is nice for bathing and snorkeling.

-2 kms after the "Peñon" you arrive at a T-junction where an uphill road to the right leads to Manzanillo and on to Samara and Nosara, while a turn to the left brings you to Playa Hermosa.
+2 kms further north of the "Peñon" you arrive at a T-junction where an uphill road to the right leads to Manzanillo and on to Samara and Nosara, while a turn to the left brings you to Playa Hermosa.

-with swaying palm trees and almendros.
-As there are no underwater rocks it's good for bathing and the gentle surf is
+ringed by swaying palm trees and almendros.
+There are no underwater rocks, making it ideal for bathing and the gentle surf is easy

 North of Playa Hermosa: » Playa Manzanillo